-Our business and affairs are managed under the direction of our board of directors, which currently consists of five members.
+Our business and affairs are managed under the direction of our board of directors, which currently consists of members.

+Our board of directors will consist of members upon the closing of this offering.
 Upon completion of this offering, our directors will be divided among three classes with staggered three-year terms as follows:

-- Class 1, whose members will be Mr. Auerbach and Ms. Dopp.
-The terms of the Class 1 directors will expire at our 2019 annual meeting of stockholders; - Class 2, whose members will be Ms. Greenwood and Ms. St.Clare.
-The terms of the Class 2 directors will expire at our 2020 annual meeting of stockholders; and - Class 3, whose member will be Mr. Kennedy.
-The term of the Class 3 director will expire at our 2021 annual meeting of stockholders.
+- Class 1, whose members will be and .
+The terms of the Class 1 directors will expire at our 2019 annual meeting of stockholders; - Class 2, whose members will be and .
+The terms of the Class 2 directors will expire at our 2020 annual meeting of stockholders; and - Class 3, whose members will be and .
+The terms of the Class 3 directors will expire at our 2021 annual meeting of stockholders.